A7med7x7/ReproGen/README.md

 For this experiment, we will provision one bare-metal node with 2 GPUs.
 We’ll proceed with the `gpu_p100` NVIDIA node at CHI@TACC.

+>[!NOTE]
+>
->[!NOTE] You can create a lease first and then generate a project using ReproGen, or generate the project first and create the lease later — just use the same project name when creating the lease.
+>You can create a lease first and then generate a project using ReproGen, or generate the project first and create the lease later, just use the same project name when creating the lease.

 ### Create a lease
 To use resources on the Chameleon testbed, reserve them by creating a lease.
 Using the Horizon OpenStack web interface, create a lease for a p100 node.